Rohingya Refugee Crisis

 The Rohingya are a stateless Muslim minority in Myanmar.
 The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State.
 The vast majority of Rohingya refugees reaching Bangladesh are women and children, including newborn babies.
 Many others are elderly people requiring additional aid and protection.

 As more refugees arrive every day there is an acute need for emergency shelters and land to house them, as well as blankets, tarpaulins, solar lanterns and other forms of aid.
 To lessen the risk of waterborne and airborne diseases, refugees and host communities urgently need more clean water, health care and other supplies.
 Pregnant women, young children and the elderly are especially vulnerable.

-UNHCR is leading the emergency response in the two camps, Kutupalong and Nayapara, where we are providing life-saving assistance and protection to the Rohingya refugees, in close collaboration with partners and authorities.
+UNHCR is leading the emergency response in two camps for Rohingya refugees, Kutupalong and Nayapara, where we are providing life-saving assistance and protection to the refugees, in close collaboration with partners and authorities.

 We are providing emergency shelter in many forms and wherever available, ranging from plastic sheeting to temporary bamboo sheds to common buildings, such as schools, being used as temporary shelters.

 By mid-October, UNHCR had airlifted to Bangladesh some 700 metric tonnes of life-saving aid, including tents, plastic sheets, blankets, mosquito nets, kitchen sets and jerry cans.
 Furthers airlifts are planned.